Unsupervised Hyperspectral Pansharpening via Low-rank Diffusion Model: Introduction

-However, the spectral dimension of HSIs could be very different from image to image, which brings two problems for sampling from image distribution.
-First, when the spectral dimension is very large, e.g. hundreds of bands, the difficulty of generation could be rapidly rising.
-Besides, the time cost would be too expensive to afford.
-Second, when the spectrum covers a wide range, it is hard to collect enough HSIs for the diffusion model to learn the data distribution.
-To solve the above two problems, we consider projecting the original HRMS into a lower dimensional subspace and performing sampling in this subspace.
-When the sampling is done, we project the sample back into the original HRMS field and obtain the final restored image.
+As mentioned above, an HS image could contain hundreds of bands and its spectral dimension varies across datasets.
+This brings about two problems if we use the diffusion model to learn the entire HS image distribution.
+Firstly, when the spectral dimension is very large, it is very difficult to learn the image distribution and the time cost is also very high.
+Secondly, when the spectrum covers a wide range, it is difficult to collect enough HS images for the diffusion model to efficiently learn the image distribution.
+Thus, instead of sampling from the original HS image distribution, we consider projecting the HS image into a lower-dimensional subspace and performing sampling in this subspace.
+When the sampling is done, we project the sample back into the original HS image field.

-Since HSI has low-rank property along its spectral dimension \cite{NGmeet, Fasthy, cao2016robust}, it is natural to represent the HSI by the product of two tensors.
-One of them has the same spatial dimensions as the HSI but with a much lower spectral dimension, which is called the base tensor.
-The other one is a coefficient matrix that describes how the HSI is spanned by the base tensor.
-However, it can be easily observed that such factorization is not unique, and the feature of base tensor generated by common decomposition strategies, such as principle component analysis (PCA) and sparse representation, is not similar to those of real images.
-In this way, it is not convenient to explicitly utilize the well-studied knowledge of image distribution.
-Thus, we propose to formulate the base tensor by the linearly independent bands from the HSI itself and then estimate the coefficient matrix by solving a least square problem.
-Although the base tensor from the HRMS image is impossible to obtain at the beginning since it is what we want to restore, we find that the LRMS image and HRMS image share the same coefficient matrix under certain conditions.
-Based on this discovery, we propose a method to estimate the coefficient matrix from the LRMS image.
-Then, the coefficient matrix is used to project the HRMS image into the low-dimension subspace, and we further utilize the diffusion model to efficiently sample the base tensor from this subspace.
-Finally, we use the learnt base tensor and the pre-estimated coefficient matrix to restore the HRMS image.
+Since the HS image has low-rank property along its spectral dimension~\cite{NGmeet, Fasthy, cao2016robust}, it is natural to represent the HS image by the product of two tensors.
+One of them has the same spatial dimensions as the HS image but has a much lower spectral dimension, which is called the base tensor.
+In this work, we aim to inference the base tensor by the pre-trained diffusion model.
+The other one is a coefficient matrix that describes how the HS image is spanned by the base tensor.
+It can be easily seen that the coefficient matrix mainly contains the spectral information of an HS image.
+Obviously, such factorization form is not unique.
+In order to efficiently use a pre-trained diffusion model to capture the distribution of the base tensor, in this work, we factorize the HS image in a self-representation way.
+Specifically, we formulate the base tensor by the linearly independent bands from the HS image itself.
+Under such factorization form, we find that the HRHS image and the LRHS image share the same coefficient matrix and thus it could be conveniently estimated from the observed LRHS image at first.